elucian/bee/syntax/overview.md

 **Native types**

-In Bee native types are created using a lowercase letter and a number representing the number of bytes used.
-These types are compatible to C++ native types and are used for ABI but can be also used to improve performance in critical applications.
+Native types names are using one lowercase letter and a number, representing the number of bytes used.
+These types are compatible with C++ native types.
+Are used to improve performance.

 type | name             | size
 -----|------------------|---------------